CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 spare time, and they cannot guarantee a rapid response.

 If the issue is urgent, then you can also notify the CPAN Security Group (CPANSec) <cpan-security@security.metacpan.org>.
-This important if a vulnerability is being actively exploited.
+This is important if a vulnerability is being actively exploited.

 Please do not report security problems on public forums or in repository issues.